SongminYu/render/docs/todos/actions.md

 ### Meeting

-- Progress updates:
-  - meeting with Hannah, Weijia
-  - recent developments
-- Open questions:
-  - renovation rate validation: always run from 2010, so we don't save "historical renovation actions" (code to be removed)
-  - when "mandatory" --> peak number of actions in the first year
-  - modeling of PV (and battery?) --> go through relevant the RokiG scenario aspects
-- Summarize next steps (focusing on calibration)
 - arrange a meeting to record detailed code walk-through

 ### Songmin

-- [x] solve the size problem of weather input
-  - add 2030/2040/2050 profiles for NUTS2
-  - hardcode mapping years to 2020/2030/2040/2050 in the projection years
-- [x] link renovation action to ownership
-  - [x] currently `id_ownership` is initialized only for unit-users.
-Use "EIGENTUM.xlsx" to add ownership info to the building, then the renovation decisions can be impacted by this.
-  - [x] `Parameter_Building_ActionProbability` added
-- [x] mandatory renovation
-- [x] mandatory heating system modernization
+- [ ] remove previous code on renvation rate
+- [ ] when "mandatory" --> peak number of actions in the first year --> a year selected within the window (delay logic)
+- [ ] save building stock every year to the csv for memory saving?
 - [ ] modeling of PV and battery
+  - do we model at hourly resolution? depending on if we contribute load profiles from our model
+  - or we consider a coupling approach with other model, then in Render we use self-consumption rate
 - [ ] during calibration, behavior profiles need to be updated
   - [ ] for households,
     - the occupancy/app/hot-water profiles all need to be replaced with smooth synthetic profiles